skbolton/bitsonthemind/content/posts/polymorphic-records-in-ecto.md

 ### Share-ability

 If the database is being shared and moved to other sources there is a shape mismatch between our database and our in memory structures.

+### Querying

+When you receive back a record from the database it will be perfectly parsed into your types, but when building queries that filter on these custom fields you will need to do json queries since the native type in the database are jsonb columns.